Bartlebys/Bartleby/Bartleby.Shared/README.md

 1# A distant locker can be accessed only by Authenticated users.
 2# A Locker can be "Created Updated Deleted" only by its creator.
-Locker.creatorUID 3# A locker cannot be read distantly but only verifyed 4# On successful verification the locker is returned with its cake :)
+Locker.creatorUID 3# A locker cannot be read distantly but only verifyed 4# On successful verification the locker is returned with its data gems :)

-The cake can be used :
+The gems can be used :
 + as a part of a crypto key chain for crypto operation
 + to deliver securely any sensistive string encoded data.